SKaushikRao/Code_cubicle/README.md

-# GroundTruth — “The web, queried like a database.”
+# Vikaas AI — “The web, queried like Never Before”

 > Built for the Code Cubicle 6.0 problem statement: **“AI-Powered Intelligence for the Real World.”**
 > **Core Promise:** *“Two agents investigate.
 One arbiter verifies.
 GroundTruth shows you how it knows.”*